Get

 Image Credit: truenos86, Shutterstock

-British Shorthair cats are moderately intelligent animals with excellent problem- and puzzle-solving qualities, making it easier for them to deal with tough situations without help.
+British Shorthair cats are considered intelligent animals with excellent problem- and puzzle-solving qualities, making it easier for them to deal with tough situations without help.
 Most owners report that these cats can get in and out of rooms when needed and are capable of getting themselves out of jams.

 Another thing that helps the British Shorthair spend time alone is their observational skills.
 In many cases, these cats can learn your routine down to the minute, so they know when it is time for you to leave and come home.
 Since they know what to expect, they won’t be upset when you leave and will wait patiently for you to return instead of damaging furniture out of fear.